enkidevs/curriculum/linux/user-and-file-management/shell/what-is-a-shell.md

 ---
 ## Content

-A *command shell*, *command-line interface*, or simply *shell* is any text-based user interface used to access to an operating system's underlying services.
+A *command shell*[1], *command-line interface*, or simply *shell* is any text-based user interface used to access to an operating system's underlying services.
 They all work very similarly:

 1. The user is presented with a prompt.
 2. The user types a command and presses enter.